tytydraco/yessleep/out/My_sons_been_collecting_chicken_teeth_I_just_wish_I_knew_what_they_really_were_before_it_was_too_late.md

 Weird things started appearing in my mailbox, like grains of uncooked rice, a bouquet of dead flowers and oddly enough, my old wedding band.
 At the same time, some chickens had begun to go missing from one of the henhouses in my back yard.
 I assumed it was the work of coyotes or wolves and I set up motion detector lights and cameras to catch them in the act, but none of them ever worked.
 After trying out my 5th set, I gave up on them entirely.

-My son, Shaun had just reached the age where he began losing baby teeth.
+My son, Shaun, had just reached the age where he began losing baby teeth.
 And after receiving his first dollar from the tooth fairy, he became obsessed with the idea of cash for teeth.
 I caught him stuffing little black pebbles under his pillow one night and when I asked him what he was doing he told me he had put 'chicken teeth' under there to trick the tooth fairy.

 I laughed and tried to explain to him that chickens didn't have teeth, but he was adamant they did because he found them in the hen house.
 I decided to humor him, and after dinner that night, we armed ourselves with flashlights and headed out the kitchens back door to the farm so Shaun could search for some of his elusive hen veneers.